Strabismus Treatment & Surgery

 Strabismus treatment for adults and children may include prismatic glasses, medication, patching or surgery, but it is important to consult with an ophthalmologist who specializes in strabismus procedures near you.
-Dr. Bitner and Dr. Langguth at Wolfe Eye Clinic are highly trained pediatric ophthalmologists who perform strabismus surgery in Iowa for both children and adults.
+Dr. Bitner at Wolfe Eye Clinic is a highly trained pediatric ophthalmologist who performs strabismus surgery in Iowa for both children and adults.

 In order to improve vision, several treatments may be used alone or in combination, depending on the type, severity, and cause of strabismus, including:

 Eyeglasses or contact lenses – this method may help people who have crossed eyes due to an uncorrected farsightedness

 Medication (eye drops) – In some cases, as an alternative to patching, eye drops are used in the stronger (good) eye to temporarily blur the vision in the good eye.
 This forces use of the weaker eye.

 Surgery – straightens and realigns muscles in the eyes; this method has a high success rate although risks should be discussed with your surgeon at a consultation appointment